yitercel/aipartnerupflow/docs/api/http.md

 - If the task has a parent, the root task is found and the entire tree is executed
 - Task execution is asynchronous - the method returns immediately after starting execution
 - Use `tasks.running.status` to check execution progress
-- Use `use_streaming=true` to receive real-time progress updates via EventQueue (SSE)
+- Use `use_streaming=true` to receive real-time progress updates via Server-Sent Events (SSE) - the response will be a streaming response instead of JSON
+- The SSE stream includes the initial JSON-RPC response as the first event, followed by real-time progress updates
-- Use `webhook_config` to receive updates via HTTP callbacks (similar to A2A Protocol push notifications)
+- Use `webhook_config` to receive updates via HTTP callbacks (independent of response mode)
-- `webhook_config` and `use_streaming` can be used together, but webhook takes precedence for update delivery
+- `webhook_config` and `use_streaming` can be used together - webhook callbacks will be sent regardless of response mode
 - Tasks are executed following dependency order and priority
 - All responses include `protocol: "jsonrpc"` field to identify this as a JSON-RPC protocol response
 - This differs from A2A Protocol responses (which use `protocol: "a2a"` in metadata and event data)